 Do you have an after-work event, kick-off event or any other event scheduled in the near future?
 Invite your new employees to the events before they start their first day so they an opportunity to get to know their new colleagues in a relaxed setting.
 Remind them to follow your social channels and to connect with team members on LinkedIn, for example.

 Want to know more about the various stages of recruitment and how it contributes to employee experience?
-Download our e-book, The New Employee Experience: How to maximise and optimise every step of the employee journey:
+Download our e-book, The New Employee Experience: How to maximize and optimize every step of the employee journey: